-The basis for the study formulation on the income concept is based on the fact that maintained harvests consequences affect funds availability and the smooth running of subsequent plantings.
-Therefore, the formula formulated in Equation 1 above takes into account climatic factors supporting farming processes, such as pest control, water availability, and other climatic conditions (wind).
-This climatic factor is in line with Soetriono & Suwandari (2016), Radianto (2020), and Gardher (2021) which explain that paying attention to calculating farmers' costs for the season is a factor that must be maintained to increase harvest production.
-Climate events mean harvest damage.
-This phenomenon is further supported in the explanation of Sindhunata (2011) and

-Gustaman (2020) that solving the harvest failure problem is by declaring planting season support as an absolute value for achieving sustainable harvesting yields.
+The basis for the study formulation on the income concept is based on the fact that maintained harvest consequences affect funds availability and the smooth running of subsequent plantings.
+Hence, the formula formulated in equation (2) considers climatic factors supporting farming processes, such as pest control, water availability, and other climatic conditions (wind).
+This climatic factor corroborates with Soetriono and Suwandari (2016), Radianto (2020), and Gardher (2021), who explain that paying attention to calculating farmers' costs for the season is a factor that must be maintained to increase harvest production.
+In addition, climate events mean harvest damage.
+This phenomenon is further supported by the explanation by Sindhunata (2011) and Gustaman (2020) that solving the harvest failure problem is by declaring planting season support as an absolute value for achieving sustainable harvesting yields.

-The achievement of sustainable yields refers to the nature of farmers in spending money on the results of previous harvests, so that they can lead to a situation of sustainability of the next harvest activity.
-Therefore, the situation of Equation 1 is achieved with all the risks faced considering the season.
-The fact that makes farmers to take into account the season as an additional income support according to the effort they do, this causes them to stay at the average cost equal to their revenue, which should equate their marginal revenue and marginal cost.
-This fact has the implication that the season is largely determined by the basic value of time and costs, meaning that changes in harvest yields will result in an increase in the number of farmers' businesses (2.25).
-By assuming supportive climate as a harvesting effort variable, the model for farmer income can be formulated as follows:
+Moreover, achieving sustainable yields refers to farmers spending money on the results of previous harvests to lead to the sustainability of the next harvest activity.
+Therefore, the situation of equation (2) is achieved with all the risks faced considering the season.
+The fact that makes farmers consider the season as additional income support according to the effort they make causes them to stay at the average cost equal to their revenue, which should equate their marginal revenue and marginal cost.
+This fact implies that the season is largely determined by the basic value of time and costs, meaning that changes in harvest yields will increase the number of farmers' businesses (2.25).
+By assuming a supportive climate as a harvesting effort variable, the model for farmer income can be formulated as follows: